389ds/389ds.github.io/docs/389ds/administration/adminserver.md

 -   SuiteSpotUserID - the directory server userid for the process (e.g. nobody)
 -   SuiteSpotGroup - the group that both sysuser and SuiteSpotUserID must belong to
 -   isie - ???
+-   sslVersionMin - The minimum SSL version to use:  SSL3, TLS1.0, TLS1.1, TLS1.2
+-   sslVersionMax - The maximum SSL version to use:  SSL3, TLS1.0, TLS1.1, TLS1.2

 ### Location